 15 Baden - Eugene Wong

 This will be Eugene's 5th season with ITVC.
 He has coached U12, U13, U15 and has been a floating coach.
 He likes to see players improve on a weekly basis through hard work and having a positive attitude.
 Eugene's passion for the game of volleyball is clear as he has played on men's USAV A and BB teams, in park leagues and reverse four leagues.
 He has also played in many sand and grass doubles tournaments outdoor as well as 4's at Seaside.
 Eugene has been playing volleyball for the past 40 years and it shows in how fluid he moves on the court!
-He has coached with AVE (Adult Volleyball Education) for 5 years, Sound Mind and Body Gym for 25 years and he has also coached beach clinics with NW Jrs. for 4 years and Thunder Beach.
+He has coached with AVE (Adult Volleyball Education) for 5 years, Sound Mind and Body Gym for 25 years and he has also coached beach clinics with NW Jrs. for 4 years and Beach Volleyball.
 You can also find him doing private lessons as he enjoys not only helping groups improve, but he also likes seeing the progress that players can make during a private session.
 Eugene also officiates volleyball matches at Renton Community Center.
 He is IMPACT certified in both beach and indoor.
 Also completed a course with "The Art of Coaching Volleyball".
 During the day he works for the Federal Reserve Bank.

 15 Baden - Sig Santos